+Application : Applied

-Application Applied Explanation on application of the practice The Board has reviewed and updated the Board Charter on 28 November 2023 to take into consideration changes to Listing Requirements and Malaysian Code on Corporate Governance.
-The Board Charter is published on the OHB's website at which outlines the following: OHB Group's vision, mission and values; the roles and responsibilities of the Board including matters reserved for the decision of the Board; the Board structure including board balance and mix, roles and responsibilities of the Chairman, Executive Directors, Non-Executive Directors and Company Secretary; application of the Group's Fit and Proper Policy to the Board; the roles of individual Board Committees (i.e. EXCO, AC, RC, NC and RMC); Board processes (e.g. meeting frequency, agenda, Directors' external commitments and conflict of interest, Directors' remuneration); delegation of authority to Board Committees (e.g. EXCO, AC, RC, NC and RMC) whilst retaining overall responsibility and oversight; restriction on the tenure of Independent Non-Executive Directors; Directors' Code of Ethics; and annual assessment of the Board, Board Committees, and individual Directors.
-Explanation for departure Large companies are reau ired to complete the columns below.
-Non-large companies are encouraged
+Explanation on : application of the practice The Board has reviewed and updated the Board Charter on 26 February 2025 take into consideration changes to Listing Requirements and Malaysian Code on Corporate Governance.
+The Board Charter is published on the OHB's website at which outlines the following: OHB Group's vision, mission and values; the roles and responsibilities of the Board including matters reserved for the decision of the Board; the Board structure including board balance and mix, roles and responsibilities of the Chairman, Executive Directors, Non-Executive Directors and Company Secretary; application of the Group's Fit and Proper Policy to the Board; restriction on the tenure of Independent Non-Executive Directors; the roles of individual Board Committees (i.e. EXCO, AC, RC, NC and RMSC); the Board's relationship with shareholders and stakeholders; Board processes (e.g. meeting frequency, agenda, meeting papers, access to information and senior management, independent professional advice, appointment, vacation of office and removal of Directors; remuneration; annual assessment of the Board, Board Committees (e.g. EXCO, AC, RC, NC and RMSC) whilst retaining overall responsibility and oversight; and Directors' code of Ethics.

+Explanation for : departure

+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

+Measure :

-Measure : Timeframe :
+Timeframe :